j0shnan/S1QueryConverter/README.md

 S1QueryConverter is a python script which takes a file containing SentinelOne DeepVis v1 queries and translates them into DeepVis v2 query language using argparse for file intake and re for regular expressions.

-When run, the script writes output to the terminal.
+When ran, the script writes output to the terminal.

 To run the scripts you'll need Python 3.
 You can DL the raw files from this GitHub page, the zip, or clone the repo.
-It should work with files anywhere on your system the user had permission to alter.
+It should work with files anywhere on your system the user has permission to alter.
 Notably, the Multi converter will convert an entire detection library.
 The script needs to be altered with the following hardcoded parameters to function:
 - input .xlsx file
 - sheet name from the file
 - column(s) to convert (that's right, we'll do multiple columns!!)